-This allemanda is the opening movement of the second sonata from Sonates pour la flûte traversière avec la basse, Op.
+This is the opening movement of the third sonata from Sonates pour la flûte traversière avec la basse, Op.
 19 by the prolific French Baroque composer Joseph Bodin de Boismortier.
 These sonatas were originally published in Paris in 1727.

 This tune comes from the Rice-Walsh manuscript, a collection of music from the repertoire of Jeremiah Breen, a blind fiddler from North Kerry, Ireland, notated by his student.